 The Alcor system was once again placed under quarantine; but on many occasions since that time various gamesters and adventurers from around the Solar Dominion and the Inner Sphere have broken the quarantine to test their mettle against the players of Alcor.
 Some have returned, but many have been killed by the diverse fighting craft deployed against them.

-In 3645 a Panvirt linelayer arrived in the Alcor System, and after some apparently ritualized combat proceeded to open a wormhole from there to the Solipsist wormhole nexus.
+In 3645 a Panvirtlinelayer arrived in the Alcor System, and after some (apparently ritualized) combat proceeded to open a wormhole from there to the Solipsist wormhole nexus.
 Although no official conformation has come out of Alcor concerning this event, it must be assumed that this system is now a part of, or at least affiliated with, the Solipsist Panvirtuality.

 Since that time the war vessels of the Alcor Dust Belt have evolved, seemingly in response to the better armaments of the adventurer ships that have entered into their system.
 Over many millennia there have been many adventurers who have successfully made their way to the very heartland of the Dust Belt, and have apparently joined with the Swarmcraft pilots in the defence of Alcor.
-A very few of these have returned, and a somewhat larger number of the turinggrade `moby' entities which make up the modosophont population of Alcor have made the journey out of that quarantined star.
+A very few of these have returned, and a somewhat larger number of the turingrade 'digi' entities which make up the modosophont population of Alcor have made the journey out of that quarantined star.

 From accounts given by those who have emerged or returned from the Alcor dust ring, a picture of Alcor society has been pieced together.
 As well as the constant space warfare, most of which occurs in simulated form so cannot be observed from outside, there are many other competitive activities which predominate in the Alcor culture.
 It seems that gaming and contests of many types form the basis for almost all interaction in the Dust Ring, and skill in these contests decides the status of each individual entity.
 By gaining various advantages during these competitions an individual can advance both toposophically and in social status.
-This complex and challenging culture can be distasteful for some of the mobys, and a few of these discontents make their way out of the system and into the greater Terragen sphere.
+This complex and challenging culture can be distasteful for some of the digis, and a few of these discontents make their way out of the system and into the greater Terragen sphere.

-A few Alcor mobys have been incarnated into material form, and gone on to become real-life mercenaries or tacticians; others find their niche among the many virtual reality scenarios maintained on various worlds in the Sephirotic Empires.
+A few Alcor digis have been incarnated into material form, and gone on to become real-life mercenaries or tacticians; others find their niche among the many virtual reality scenarios maintained on various worlds in the Sephirotic Empires.
 Some feel the need to return to the Alcor system, but like any other intruder must combat the defending craft to gain admission.